Singular equivalences and homological conjectures: Introduction

-In the representation theory and homological algebra of finite-dimensional algebras, homological conjectures have been a core set of problems.
+(CDC) If the global dimension of $\Lambda$ is finite, then the Cartan determinant of $\Lambda$ is $1$ (see \cite{z1}).

 Though lots of efforts have been made in the last decades, these important conjectures are still open to date.
 Applying the ideas in this article, we will verify these major conjectures for centralizer matrix algebras.

-An Artin algebra $\Lambda$ is said to be \emph{CM-finite} if it has only finitely many non-isomorphic indecomposable Gorenstein projective modules, and \emph{n-minimal Auslander-Gorenstein} \cite{is1} if $\id(_\Lambda\Lambda)\le n+1\le \dm(\Lambda)$, where $\id(_\Lambda M)$ and $\dm(_\Lambda M)$ denote the injective and dominant dimensions of a $\Lambda$-module $M$, respectively.
-For the precise statements of the homological conjectures in the following result, we refer to Section \ref{sect5.2} or \cite[Conjectures, p.409]{ars}.

-\begin{Theo}{\rm [Proposition \ref{scoeog} and Theorem \ref{thm-2}]} $(1)$ Let $R$ be a field, $f(x)$ an irreducible polynomial in $R[x]$, and $A:=R[x]/(f(x)^n)$.
-Then, for any finitely generated $A$-module $M$, $\End_{A}(M)$ is a CM-finite $1$-minimal Auslander--Gorenstein algebra.
-Particularly, centralizer matrix algebras over fields are CM-finite.

-$(2)$ The Auslander--Reiten and Cartan determinant conjectures hold true for centralizer matrix algebras over fields. \end{Theo}
+\begin{Theo} $(1)$ The Auslander--Reiten conjecture and the Cartan determinant conjecture hold true for centralizer matrix algebras over fields.